sergiuv2020/dbp-workshop/monitoring-and-maintaining.md

 This installs Prometheus using the Prometheus Operator and sets up a lot of the common monitoring for you.

 Follow their Quickstart (which _can_ throw a lot of errors at the first command).

+kube-prometheus relies on understanding JSonnet to configure it.

 #### Port-Forwarding